bnb-chain/bsc/core/types/builder/bep-675-builder-integration.md

 Transaction selection and EVM execution are entirely builder-driven; this specification does not constrain them.
 The builder runs selected user transactions against the parent state and maintains `state` / `receipts` / `body.Transactions` / `sidecars`.

 From the block after the Jenner activation block, BEP-703 reserves a fraction of the gas limit for payment transactions, and the builder is the only party that can honour it, because only the builder runs the packing loop.
 Nothing about it reaches the header: the quota is a pure function of the parent post-state and this block's gas limit, so the validator and every importer derive it independently.
-The activation block itself is outside the mechanism, and a builder never builds one — see the `-38001` rows in [Send and Fallback](#6-send-and-fallback).
+The activation block itself is outside the mechanism, and a builder never builds one — validators self-produce them, and `mev_sendBidBlock` refuses one with `-38001`.

 ```go
 lane, err := core.ResolveLaneState(chainConfig, parliaEngine, parent, header, state)  // once per block